dwisinski/SQLAlchemy-challenge/README.md

 - Based on the data available, the average temperature for the first week of June (aggregated across all stations) is approximately 74.57 °F.

 ## **Important Notes:**
 Source data (SQLite database and .csv files) located in the Resources folder.

+A Flask application which connects to the SQLite database and generates a landing page and pre-defined static routes is located in the app.py file.